Norway’s fjords are stunning in their majesty –

 NEW Multi-Generational Cruising

-Many of our guests tell us that they would like the opportunity to take their children and grand-children.
-So, although Columbus generally operates as an adult only ship we are offering this cruise in August with no age restriction.
+Many of our guests tell us that they would like the opportunity to take their children and grandchildren.
+So, although this ship generally operates as an adult only ship there is a cruise in August with no age restriction.
 Please note that there are no specific children’s facilities on board.

 Additionally, if you want to stay behind and discover Bergen, here are 36 recommended hours…